Knightdale teen stabbed in the head after 'heated argument'

 Stay on top of breaking news stories with the ABC11 News App

-The victim was taken to WakeMed with serious but non-life-threatening injuries.
+The victim, identified as Deaundre Washington, was taken to WakeMed with serious but non-life-threatening injuries.

-The suspect was taken into custody; due to his age, his identity has not been released.
+The suspect was taken into custody; because of his age, his identity has not been released.

 He has been charged with assault with a deadly weapon to inflicting serious injury.